Madovah/IRM-segemntation-with-BRATZ2023-2D/README.md

 - Mean Intersection Over Union (MIoU): is a common evaluation metric used in semantic segmentation tasks to measure the accuracy of the model's predictions.
 - Loss Function (Loss): computes the discrepancy between the predicted output and the true target output for a single data point.
 It is a scalar value.

-## UNET ARCHITECTURE
+## Unet ARCHITECTURE

-We used UNET architecture from the [segmentation modeL.pytorch](https://github.com/qubvel/segmentation_models.pytorch).
+We used Unet architecture from the [segmentation modeL.pytorch](https://github.com/qubvel/segmentation_models.pytorch).

 ![Example Image](https://github.com/Madovah/IRM-segemntation-with-BRATZ2023-2D/blob/master/IRM2.png)